UmaSanskriti/research-hub/README.md

 ## How It Works (The Simple Version)

 1. **Add papers** - Import papers individually, in bulk, or by searching
-2. **Automatic enrichment** - We fetch complete metadata from academic databases
+2. **Automatic enrichment** - We fetch related papers from academic databases
 3. **Explore connections** - Browse researcher networks and paper relationships
 4. **Get insights** - Use visualizations and AI chat to understand your research landscape
 5. **Stay organized** - Everything in one place, always up to date